Why Avoidance Behavior Can Be Harmful

 Self-help books can also be a way to help you get to a healthier place.
 Some books may teach breathing exercises to help relax you, some may focus on confronting your fears, and some even speak directly to avoidance behaviors.

-While these books can be helpful, it is recommended that you pursue professional help as well.
+While self-help books can be helpful, it is recommended that you pursue professional help as well.
 The combination of the two things together will likely be more impactful than reading alone.
 While it can be difficult to ask for help, there is no shame in reaching out to a therapist.
 You have a much better chance of getting positive results if you work with someone who can act as your cheerleader and give you further advice if you get stuck somewhere during the recovery process.

 Is avoidance behavior impacting your life?